-The IMSE Department provides all graduate-level courses in the IE Program online.
-This provides a convenient way for part-time students or off-campus students seeking a Master's in Industrial Engineering to access their classes at their convenience.
+The IMSE Department provides distance learning options for most graduate-level courses.
+This provides a convenient way for part-time students or off-campus students seeking a master's in Industrial Engineering to access their classes at their convenience.
 Lectures are recorded during the in-class sections and provided to off-campus students through Blackboard.
 Course materials such as the syllabus and class notes will also be accessible through Blackboard.
 Students enrolled in online sections of the IE courses will be able to contact their professors via email to make arrangements to turn in assignments.
 All arrangements must be made with the permission of the course instructor.
 For more information, read the IMSE Distance Education Policy below.

 How to Access Videos